Fridge: Doctor Who 50th AS "The Day of the Doctor"

 - People have been speculating about how Peter Capaldi can fill the position of a fourteenth Doctor, yet, going back to The Gallifrey Chronicles, Marnal claims the Doctor to have three ninth incarnations; one is the Eccleston Doctor, one is the Hurt Doctor, and one remains unknown.
 When the War-Doctor regenerated, he got his wish.
 As for how the War-Doctor can regenerate into nine-proper; Timey-Wimey Ball.
 Although, at the time, this was meant to refer to the Ninth Doctor, the Other Ninth Doctor and the Other Other Ninth Doctor.

 - There never was a lock on the Time War.
 The incident with the door in the Tower of London showed the Doctor's never tried to open the door, just assuming it was locked because it's supposed to be.
 Until they showed up at the climax, none of them ever tried to go back to the Time War.
 However, it's implied that the Moment let Ten, Eleven and Clara through the Time Lock.
+And Dalek Caan was driven mad by breaking the Time Lock.
+And Rassilon had to use the white point star and the Master to break the Time Lock.
+So it's definitely a thing.

 - All Time Lords are Gallifreyans, but not all Gallifreyans get to become Time Lords.
 It could easily be that Rassilon sees non-Time Lord Gallifreyans as second-class, and therefore disposable, citizens.
 He could very well be using them as meatshields during the Dalek invasion of Gallifrey to buy himself enough space to hold the final meeting of the Time Lords to ratify his use of The Final Sanction.